JustWhit3/higgs-decay-classification/General_Informations.md

 • (0, 1) for perfect signal and (1, 0) for perfect background events.

 ## Evaluation of the classification
-Evaluation of the classification process is given by a metric called "AMS" (see the "PDF_dataset.pdf" for more indormations).
+Evaluation of the classification process is given by a metric called "AMS" (see the "PDF_dataset.pdf" for more indormations or see its definition in the code).